DoodlebugPT/DoodlebugPT/README.md

 I refuse to harass anyone.
 Instead, I tend to block/hide people if they or their beliefs/interests make me uncomfortable, and that way no one gets hurt.
 The world needs less suffering.

+PLEASE tell me if I've done something that makes you uncomfortable so I can know what I did and learn from it.
+I don't want to make anyone feel unsafe.

 DNI:

 Basic DNI criteria (https://dni-criteria.carrd.co/)